-The IDEA Part C Office maintains a general supervision system that includes procedures for monitoring for compliance and dispute resolution and to ensure all components of the statewide early intervention (EI) system meet requirements of Part C of the Individuals with Disabilities Education Act (IDEA).
-The system is also designed to evaluate the effectiveness of the system in improving outcomes for children and families.
-The system supports activities to ensure early identification of infants and toddlers with disabilities and the timely provision of early intervention services.
+The IDEA Part C Office maintains a general supervision system that includes procedures for monitoring for compresolution and to ensure all components of the statewide early intervention (EI) system meet requirements of Parwith Disabilities Education Act (IDEA).
+The system is also designed to evaluate the effectiveness of the system in for children and families.
+The system supports activities to ensure early identification of infants and toddlers with timely provision of early intervention services.

-Key activities utilized by the IDEA Part C Office to assess the implementation and impact of early intervention services in this reporting period include:
+Key activities utilized by the IDEA Part C Office to assess the implementation and impact of early intervention serperiod include: